Euphorbia silenifolia withering cyathia

 Photographer: Judd Kirkel Welwitch

-The cyathia or false flowers of the Euphorbia silenifolia grow on stalks that may be short or long and lying on the ground or standing erectly.
-They are often branched.
-These flower stalks are not succulent, varying in colour from yellow to bright green or reddish.
+The cyathia or false flowers of the Euphorbia silenifolia grow in winter and early spring on stalks that lie on the ground or are erect.
+These often-branched peduncles or flower stalks, producing several cyathia per stem, vary in colour from yellow to bright green or reddish.
+They are not succulent and from 1 cm to 5 cm long.